emutos/manual/usermanual/docs/index.md

 If you save the desktop with windows open to directories, you will preserve those open windows across boots.
 This is handy for directories you use a lot.

+You can select multiple files, directories and disk partitions.
+If you then select an operation, the dialog you then select will walk through the ones you have selected.
+For example, select several files and directories.
+Then look at the information on them with Control i.
+The Skip button at the bottom lets you skip a file or directory, whereas the OK button accepts your changes, and the Cancel button lets you end the sequence.

+#### File Information

+EmuTOS, like Atari TOS, uses the FAT file system, common on MS-DOS and Windows systems of the day.
+Thus file attributes are a bit different from those of modern operating systems.
+There is only one date, the date the file was last modified.
+Files may be marked hidden, system, and read-only.

+The File Information dialog (File -> Info/Rename, Control I) will show you its name (with the option to change it), size, date and time, and whether a file is read-write or read only.

+If you are looking at a folder (directory), the dialog will show you the number of files and folders within it, as well as the time and date.

+For partitions or floppy diskettes, you will see the drive identifier (e.g. A for a floppy drive), the disk label, the numbers of files and folders, and the space used by files (not directories, or metadata), and the available space (in bytes).

 ## EmuCON